-Alternative Performance Measure Product area(s) Calculation Method and/or description Purpose of the APM Relation with IFRS/NGAAP Fee margin on reserves Unit Linked Norway, Unit Linked Sweden Fee and administration income for the period divided on reserves (closing balance) in the respective product areas.
-Quarterly numbers are annualised by multiplying the fee margin by four To enable comparison of top line margins across historical periods Fee and administration income is an APM described in this document.
-Reserves is a subset of 'Investments non-guaranteed portfolio' in the IFRS statement of financial position Fee margin on reserves Asset management segment Fee and administration income for the period divided by the average of the balance of reserves on a quarterly basis.
+Fee margin on reserves Asset management segment Fee and administration income for the period divided by the average of the balance of reserves on a quarterly basis.
 If the period is one quarter, it the starting and closing balance.
 Quarterly numbers are annualised by multiplying the fee margin by four.
 To enable comparison of top line margins across historical periods Fee and administration income is an APM described in this document.
 AuM Asset Management includes all assets managed by Storebrand Asset Management, i.e. both captive Life assets and external clients' assets Net interest income Retail banking The difference between interest paid and interest received related to the retail products in Storebrand Bank Group Net interest margin is a standard measure of how well the bank invests its assets in comparison to the borrowing cost of these assets.
-It is a good approximation for top line performance The retail bank subset of the net interest income in Storebrand Bank Group's IFRS statement of financial position Net interest margin Retail banking The difference between interest paid and interest received related to the retail products in Storebrand Bank Group, adjusted relative to the amount of interest-bearing assets (i.e. the retail lending portfolio) Net interest margin is a standard relative measure of how well the bank invests its assets in comparison to the borrowing cost of these assets.
+It is a good approximation for top line performance The retail bank subset of the net interest income in Storebrand Bank Group's IFRS statement of financial position Net interest margin Retail banking The difference between interest paid and interest received related to the retail products in Storebrand Bank Group, adjusted relative to the amount of interest- bearing assets (i.e. the retail lending portfolio) Net interest margin is a standard relative measure of how well the bank invests its assets in comparison to the borrowing cost of these assets.
 It is useful for comparisons across historical periods and with peers.
-Calculated using the retail bank subset of the net interest income and lending balance in Storebrand Bank Group's IFRS statement of financial position Income earned not booked Asset management segment At each balance sheet date an estimate of performance fees from mutual funds is made.
-The estimate assumes a fund return equal to benchmark for the rest of the year, and is adjusted for time (e.g., at 30th June a full year performance fee is divided by two).
-Performance fees from mutual funds cannot be recognized until a significant reversal is highly unlikely, according to IFRS.
-On the other side, bonus accruals (costs) related to the same performance fees have to be booked if a reliable estimate of the performance fees can be made.
-Income earned not booked shows the corresponding income to the booked costs.
-At year-end, the actual closing value for income earned not booked will eventually be booked as a fee- and administration income.
-At year-end, the actual closing Profit before amortisation including income earned not booked Asset management segment The sum of Profit before amortization and Income earned not booked (see above).
-To adjust the profit before amortization for the income earned not booked that corresponds to the booked bonus accruals (costs). value for income earned not booked will eventually be booked as a fee- and administration income, affecting the profit before amortization.
+Calculated using the retail bank subset of the net interest income and lending balance in Storebrand Bank Group's IFRS statement of financial position Fee and administration income, Asset management segment Asset management segment In Storebrand's fee and administration income for this segment, the estimated earned performance fees in active funds with performance fees, as of the balance sheet date, is booked as part of the fee- and administration income for the segment.
+This is estimate-based, meaning that it assumes a fund return equal to benchmark for the rest of the year, adjusted for time (e.g., at 30 th June a full year performance fee is divided by two).
+The performance-based component of the fee and administration income is shown on a separate line for good transparency.
+The purpose of this APM is to align the periodisation of performance fees with the periodisation of the corresponding performance cost, so both items are booked on continuous basis.
+This leads to a stronger alignment between the earnings reported in the alternative income statement and the underlying value creation than if IFRS were followed.
+It also reduces the complexity in Storebrand's reporting.
+Under IFRS, performance fees from mutual funds cannot be recognised until a significant reversal is highly unlikely, according to IFRS.
+This would be at year-end - meaning that all performance fees would be booked in the fourth quarter, using the actual closing values for the active funds.